Linuxfabrik/lfops/roles/duplicity/README.rst

     Tag,                       What it does
     duplicity,                 "Installs and configures duplicity"
     duplicity:configure,       "Deploys the configuration for duplicity"
-    duplicity:state,           "Manges the state of the daily systemd timer"
+    duplicity:state,           "Manages the state of the daily systemd timer"

 Role Variables